Approximate Spectral Clustering: Efficiency and Guarantees: Abstract

 \section{Abstract}

-Spectral clustering is a popular and successful approach for partitioning the nodes of a graph into clusters for which the ratio of outside connections compared to the volume (sum of degrees) is small.
-In order to partition into $k$ clusters, one first computes an approximation of the first $k$ eigenvectors of the (normalized) Laplacian of $G$, uses it to embed the vertices of $G$ into $k$-dimensional Euclidean space $\R^k$, and then partitions the resulting points via a $k$-means clustering algorithm.
-It is an important task for theory to explain the success of spectral clustering.
+Approximate Spectral Clustering (ASC) is a popular and successful heuristic for partitioning the nodes of a graph $G$ into clusters for which the ratio of outside connections compared to the volume (sum of degrees) is small.
+ASC consists of the following two subroutines: i) compute an approximate Spectral Embedding via the Power method; and ii) partition the resulting vector set with an approximate $k$-means clustering algorithm.
+The resulting $k$-means partition naturally induces a $k$-way node partition of $G$.

-Peng et al. (COLT, 2015) made an important step in this direction.
-They showed that spectral clustering provably works if the gap between the $(k+1)$-th and the $k$-th eigenvalue of the normalized Laplacian is sufficiently large.
-They prove a structural and an algorithmic result.
-The algorithmic result needs a considerably stronger gap assumption and does not analyze the standard spectral clustering paradigm; it replaces spectral embedding by heat kernel embedding and $k$-means clustering by locality sensitive hashing.

-We extend their work in two directions.
-Structurally, we improve the quality guarantee for spectral clustering by a factor of $k$ and simultaneously weaken the gap assumption.
-Algorithmically, we show that the standard paradigm for spectral clustering works.
-Moreover, it even works with the same gap assumption as required for the structural result.
+We give a comprehensive analysis of ASC building on the work of Peng et al.~(SICOMP'17), Boutsidis et al.~(ICML'15) and Ostrovsky et al.~(JACM'13).
+We show that ASC i) runs efficiently, and ii) yields a good approximation of an optimal $k$-way node partition of $G$.
+Moreover, we strengthen the quality guarantees of a structural result of Peng et al. by a factor of $k$, and simultaneously weaken the eigenvalue gap assumption.
+Further, we show that ASC finds a $k$-way node partition of $G$ with the strengthened quality guarantees.